hpe-dev-incubator/hpe-dev-portal/content/blog/use-redfish-and-ipv6-to-find-lost-servers.md

 ### How to compute an EUI-64 link local

-The easiest method to compute the EUI-64 link local address using a MAC address, is with the `ipv6calc`
+The easiest method to compute the EUI-64 link local address using a MAC address is with the `ipv6calc`
 <a href="https://www.deepspace6.net/projects/ipv6calc.html"
 target="_blank">utility</a>.
-Use your favorite package installer on modern Linux systems, or compile the sources on Microsoft Windows to make it work.
+Use your favorite package installer on modern Linux systems or compile the sources on Microsoft Windows to make it work.

 The following block of code transforms a MAC address into its EUI-64 equivalent.
 By prepending `FE80::` to the output of the `ipv6calc` command,